NetGPT: Generative Pretrained Transformer for Network Traffic: Experiments

 In this section, we conduct experiments to evaluate the performance of traffic understanding tasks.
 We present both packet-level and flow-level results, and all baselines and our NetGPT are fine-tuned for each task.
 Additionally, we provide NetGPT-A which is fine-tuned for all tasks simultaneously with different prompts.

-From Table \ref{tb:TU}, we can make the following observations. \textbf{(1)} Generally, all these works can achieve excellent performance even in tasks 7 and 8 with an unseen dataset Cybermining, demonstrating the effectiveness of pretraining without considering downstream tasks. \textbf{(2)} All baselines perform much better on packet-level tasks than flow-level ones.
-However, our NetGPT can decrease much lower, indicating the effectiveness of segmenting packets in flows. \textbf{(3)} ET-BERT outperforms GPT-2 in most tasks from both packet-level and flow-level perspectives due to bidirectional learning that involves more semantic information to improve understanding performance.
+From Table \ref{tb:TU}, we can make the following observations. \textbf{(1)} Generally, all these works can achieve excellent performance even in tasks 7 and 8 with an unseen dataset Cybermining, demonstrating the effectiveness of pretraining without considering downstream tasks. \textbf{(2)} Our NetGPT gains about 4 points on average from flow-level perspectives.
+Although all baselines perform much better on packet-level tasks than flow-level ones, our NetGPT can decrease much lower, indicating the effectiveness of segmenting packets in flows. \textbf{(3)} ET-BERT outperforms GPT-2 in most tasks from both packet-level and flow-level perspectives due to bidirectional learning that involves more semantic information to improve understanding performance.
 Nevertheless, in task 6, GPT-2 receives a much higher F1 than ET-BERT, which is because its text2text way is not affected by fixed class numbers. \textbf{(4)} Despite utilizing one-directional learning, NetGPT achieves competitive performance compared to ET-BERT and even gains much better performance in packet-level perspective for task 6 and task 8 due to the effectiveness of shuffling header fields and text2text inference. \textbf{(5)} NetGPT-A and NetGPT show similar good performance, demonstrating that prompts can further help support multi-task learning.